RBootsGames/Unraid-Snapshots/README.md

 #### Extra note
 **If you add another disk to your array, you will need to run `snapshot convert` again.
 This is because when Unraid creates a new directory on the new drive it won't create a btrfs sub volume, which is required to make the snapshots work.**

-## prerequisites
+## Building

-You need to have Python 3 installed on your server in order to run these scripts.
-You can install Python using the NerdTools plugin available on the Community Apps page.
-Your disks need to be using btrfs as the filesystem.
+Build the project by running `pyinstaller --onefile snapshot.py` You need to have python 3 and pyinstaller installed in order to build the project.
+This needs to be built on Linux in order build it for Unraid.
+You can also build the project using Windows WSL.

 ## Installation Instructions

-All you need to do is run the install script and it will create symlinks to the files in /usr/bin/.
+All you need to do is run the install script and it will create a symlink to the snapshot file in /usr/bin/.
 It will get uninstalled after a reboot like this though.
 I recommend installing the User Scripts app (also on the Community Apps page) and creating a script that will run the snapshot installer on the array's first start.